Emily Axford: Early life and education

 Axford grew up in the suburbs of Albany, New York.
+She attended Bethlehem Central High School, just south of Albany.
 She earned a Bachelor of Arts degree in religion from George Washington University in 2007.
 At GWU, she was a part of the co-ed improv troupe called ReceSs.
 After college, Axford studied at the Upright Citizens Brigade in New York City and then Los Angeles, where she first ventured into internet sketch comedy.